jvbelenky/photompy/README.md

 IES Utilities
 ===========================
-This package contains utility functions for working with .ies (Illuminating Engineering Society) photometric files.
+This package contains utility functions for working with photometric files.

 <!-- Installation -->
 ## Installation